Cougar Creek Debris Flood Retention Structure

-The NRCB and Environment and Parks have completed their review of the application and the deficiencies have been addressed by the applicant.
+The NRCB and Environment and Parks completed their review of the application and the deficiencies were addressed by the applicant.
 The NRCB’s public interest review process was initiated by publishing public notice and inviting written submissions.

 No submissions were received by the deadline of May 22, 2018.
-The Board met on May 24, 2018 and determined that the review will proceed to a written review.
+The Board met on May 24, 2018 and determined that the review would proceed to a written review.

 To obtain additional information about the project, or copies of the environmental impact assessment report, applications, or supplemental information, contact:

 Canmore, Alberta T1W 3K1

 The application and EIA are available online: https://canmore.ca/projects/mountain-creek-hazard-mitigation

 Or, by appointment, they may be viewed at the following locations: